barnatemesi/Sensorless_PMSM_w_SMO/README.md

 Initialization is done in: Model Properties / Callbacks / InitFcn*

-v2p0 update - major overhaul of the model; step-response was added as a reference, solver was changed to: fixed-step ode4 (Runge-Kutta), blocks / functions were optimised for TargetLink and to have less numerical problems.
+v2p0 update - major overhaul of the model; step-response was added as a reference, solver was changed to: fixed-step ode4 (Runge-Kutta), blocks / functions were optimised for TargetLink, build and to have less numerical problems.
 Tuning was slightly tweaked.
 5th controller was added with decreased bandwidth.